 Mancini built his reputation as a coach with Fiorentina and Lazio before guiding Inter to three Serie A titles in a row.

-He became the coach of the Italy national team in 2018, leading a resurgence for the proud Azzurri after their failure to qualify for the World Cup in Russia and leading them to glory at Euro 2020.
+He became the coach of the Italy national team in 2018, resurrecting their fortunes after their failure to qualify for the World Cup in Russia and leading them to glory at Euro 2020.

 Roberto Mancini and Man City

 Manchester City's new owners had decided that Mark Hughes was not the man to whom they would entrust their newly inflated transfer kitty, and Sheikh Mansour and company sought out a coach that could turn money into trophies.

 In 2009, Mancini had been out of the game for a year, having left Inter with three Serie A titles in the cabinet.

 Mancini had a reputation of something of a cup expert, perfect for a club desperate to bring in silverware.
 In his first season in charge, Mancini inherited a misfiring group, and despite an upturn in form under the Italian, the Cityzens failed to qualify for the Champions League.